birc-ctib-2022/bed-1-sarah/README.md

 How does your method for extracting features work?

+A table created, and filled with all BED lines from our input.
+Then we itterate over each query.
+Each query has a chrom, chromStart and chromEnd.
+From the table all BED lines with the same chrom as the query is extracted and put in a list.
+We itterate over each of the chrom-matching BED lines, and evaluate if the line describes a feature within the querry range.
+If it fits within the range, it is added to the output file.

 What is the complexity of the algorithm, as a function of the size of the two input files?
 When you answer this, you need to know that you can get the list of chromosomse from a `query.Table` in constant time, but it does, of course, take longer to run through all the lines in it.

+Query input size is n.
+BED file input size is m.
+All arguments are run in linear time, O(1).
+The table is created in linear time, O(1).
+Lines from the BED file are added to the table in O(m) time.
+The query line loop is run through in O(n) time.
+Inside the loop, the list of chromosome matches are added in O(m) time.
+The list of chromosome matches is used in another for-loop, inside the query loop.
+The for-loop is run through O(m) times.
+The algorithm takes ~ O(nm) time.

 Did you, at any point, exploit that our features are on single nucleotides and not larger regions?

+No. It only seemed appropriate to apply the assumption in query_bed.py.
+Here, instead of comparing chromStart and chromEnd of the query to the bed line, only chromStart could have been used as: query_chromStart <= chromStart <= query_chromStart +1 But the assumption was explicitly not applied to the query function.

 If you did, what would it take to handle general regions?

+If the assumption had been applied, and we had used *query_chromStart <= chromStart <= query_chromStart +1*, it would have to be removed and replaces with *int(query_chromStart) <= chrom_match[1] and chrom_match[2] <= int(query_chromEnd)*